ivosh/csslp/03_Secure_Software_Architecture_and_Design.md

 # 3. Secure Software Architecture and Design

 Software must be designed with the understanding that it WILL be attacked.
-The software designed should be familiar with the various attack vectors and common threats to software.
+The software designed should be familiar with the various vectors and common threats to software.

 ## Categorize Threats to Software Applications